-Welcome to Decoded, a regular series that deciphers the intricacies and idiosyncrasies of different corners of the UK performance landscape.
-This week, Backstage decodes the British Film Institute, the UK’s main institution dealing with all things film.
+Welcome to Decoded, a regular series that deciphers different corners of the UK performance landscape.
+This week, Backstage decodes the British Film Institute (BFI), the UK’s main institution for dealing with all things film.
 It’s been around since 1933 and still going strong.
 We look at why that might be and why you might want to get involved.

 Don’t Say: “BF-why?!”